annoawesome/lamia-ai/README.md

 Running models locally is fully supported.
 Currently, LamiaAI only supports the KoboldCpp API, though other APIs aren't off the table.

 [^1]: The LamiaAI desktop app does not send any data, with the exception of some error reports, which may unintentionally contain user data.
-Currently, there is no opt-out, though we plan on rectifying this in the near future.
+Currently, there is no opt-out, though there are plans on rectifying this in the near future.